ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You can create file shares with the `dp2` profile at a zonal level, for example in `us-south-1`.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.

 You create a file share in a zone and create the mount target for the share in the VPC.
-You can control how the file share is accessed by specifying the [access mode](#fs-mount-access-mode): targeted access for specific instances or VPC-wide access.
+You can control how the file share is accessed by specifying the [access mode](#fs-mount-access-mode): targeted access for specific instances or [Deprecated]{: tag-deprecated} VPC-wide access.

 You can set up [replication](/docs/vpc?topic=vpc-file-storage-replication) between the source file share and a replica file share in different zones.
 So if an outage at the primary site was to occur, you can fail over to the replica file share and continue operations.